ekmungai/eloquent-ifrs/README.md

 $period = ReportingPeriod::new(2020)->save();

 ```
-We begin by generating the Income Statement (Profit and Loss):
+The Income Statement (Profit and Loss):

 ```
 use Ekmungai\IFRS\Reports\IncomeStatement;